Academic Integrity Policy

 Both parties shall have the right to be assisted by advisors, who may be attorneys, and who may be present at hearings.
 The board chair must be notified in advance of the hearing as to whom the advisors will be.
 The advisors may only consult and interact privately with their advisees, and may not address the board. advisors who are disruptive to the process will be asked to leave the proceedings, and the matter will go forward absent their involvement.

 All hearings will be tape recorded.
-The audiotape record of the hearing will be archived in the Office of the Provost or the Office of the Dean of Graduate Studies, or his/her designee for five years.
+The audiotape record of the hearing will be archived in the Office of the Provost or the Office of the Dean of The Graduate School, or his/her designee for five years.
 A written transcript of the hearing will be provided at the expense of the University pursuant to a validly issued subpoena.

 A written recommendation based on a preponderance of evidence, arrived at by majority vote, in which the facts and reasons for the recommendation are set forth shall be issued within 15 calendar days after the close of the board proceedings.
-That report shall be sent to the provost and vice president for academic affairs, with copies to all parties, including the vice provost and Dean of Graduate Studies and the appropriate department chair.
+That report shall be sent to the provost and vice president for academic affairs, with copies to all parties, including the Vice Provost and Dean of The Graduate School and the appropriate department chair.
 The copy to the accused will be sent certified mail, return receipt requested, and first-class mail.
 Within 15 calendar days the provost shall implement the recommendation of the board, or shall provide a written response containing his/her decision, and explaining to all parties his/her reasons for declining to implement the board's recommendation.
 In the event that the provost finds inadequacies in the record, the matter can be remanded back to the board for additional testimony.

 Any party who fails without appropriate reason to appear at the hearing consents to the hearing being conducted in his or her absence and to a final decision to be made based on the facts presented.